phenomismatch/Bird_Phenology/README.md

     * `2-master-submit.sh` - script to be run (`./2-master-submit.sh`) on HPC cluster to submit all halfmax arr jobs
     * `species/` - contains job scripts for each species
       * `2-<Genus_species>.sh` - scripts to submit jobs for each species; run with `2-master-submit.sh`
-    * `model_tests` - scripts to test which model to use to estimate halfmax
   * `3-process-arr-output.R` - process model output from `2-halfmax-arr.R`, in prep for `4-IAR-arr.R`
   * `4-IAR-arr/` - [run time: up to 3 weeks?]
       * `4-IAR-arr.R` - fit arrival dates using IAR model to derive arrival date estimates (one model per species)